Navalny was possibly ‘days’ away from release in a prisoner swap before his death, aide says | KRDO

 “Officials, American and German, nodded understandingly, talked about how important it was to help Navalny and political prisoners, shook hands, promised, and did nothing,” she said.

-She said Navalny’s team took desperate measures to free him, even contacting former US secretary of state Henry Kissinger, whom Pevchik described as a friend of Putin.
+She said Navalny’s team took desperate measures to free him, even contacting former US secretary of state Henry Kissinger, whom Pevchikh described as a friend of Putin.
 Kissinger has since died.

 Navalny joined a long list of Russian dissidents who died after challenging Putin’s legitimacy.
 His death comes shortly before Russia’s presidential election scheduled for March 15-17, which is widely seen by the international community as little more than a formality that will secure Putin a fifth term in power and extend his rule until at least 2030.